Ayesha Curry Sizzles In Skintight Riding Pants & Boots: ‘Mama’s Learning New Tricks’

 As fans know, Ayesha is one incredibly busy woman.
 Not only is she busy taking care of three kiddos but she also has a number of business projects that she is working on including television shows, cookbooks, and of course — supporting her NBA star husband Stephen Curry during the NBA season.
 But the multi-talented mama is proving that she can pretty much do it all by adding another hobby to her list.

 In the most recent image that was shared for her fans, Ayesha is as happy as can be as she stands in a gravel parking lot.
-The black-haired beauty appears to be makeup-free in the photo while she looks off into the distance with a huge smile on her face.
+The black-haired beauty appears to be makeup-free in the photo while she poses with a huge smile on her face.
 The mother of three wears her long, dark locks down and straight and in the caption of the image, she explains to fans that she is “learning new tricks” which means horseback riding.

 Curry shows off her fit legs in a pair of insanely tight black riding pants and a pair of black riding boots.
 She accessorizes the look with a multi-colored belt around her waist while she holds a riding helmet in her right hand.
 Curry completes the sexy look with a navy blue collared shirt that hugs her body and accentuates her chest.